 One night, we found him sleeping peacefully, without the jerks and whimpers.
 I was so glad to think that he was finally improving that I asked my mom and dad to not make a single noise as it might wake him up.
 After checking on him, his eyes closed with a serene expression on his face and his body heaving lightly with steady breaths, I tucked myself into bed with a smile on my face, knowing that he would be so much better the next morning.
 Next morning, the 24th of January, I woke up to find out from my dad that my pup has died in his sleep.

 I still haven’t thanked Baba for not allowing me to look at his lifeless body, because now that I think of it, I am glad that that’s not the last image that I have of him-I remember him as this happy and frolicking dog who was sleeping the last time I saw him, tired from all his strenuous games.
-His death has left an abysmal hole inside of me, and I think it’s because I couldn’t save him; heck, I don’t even know if his legs had been paralyzed due to distemper or for the dozens of vaccines that had been injected in his baby thighs as part of medication.
+His death has left an abysmal hole inside of me, and I think it’s because I couldn’t save him; hell, I don’t even know if his legs had been paralyzed due to distemper or for the dozens of vaccines that had been injected in his baby thighs as part of medication.
 I have been telling myself that he is in a much better place now and he has been reunited with his family, but I don’t think the hole that he has left would ever be filled, because I still believe that I could have done more for him.

-It has been three weeks that I’ve seen him, and I dare say, I haven’t missed a human being as much as I miss him- every little puppy I see remind me of him, and I have no idea how long it would be before I can fully accept the finality of his departure.
+It has been three weeks that I’ve seen him, and I dare say, I haven’t missed a human being as much as I miss him- every little puppy I see reminds me of him, and I have no idea how long it would be before I can fully accept the finality of his departure.
 This has been really hard to write, for until today I have been putting off writing about him because I could hardly complete two lines without my eyes welling up and spending the rest of the day crying.
 But I decided to rake up and traverse through the memories, if that way I can permanently record this phase of my life.
 In any way, I thought, it couldn’t be harder than what my pup had to go through.
 You will also notice that I haven’t named him yet, which is for the simple reason that I couldn’t find a name which would describe accurately the magnificently good boy that he was, and I hope that some day, I would be able to present a dog with a long, healthy and happy life.
 And it is my belief that only that day would the void in my heart start to shrink in its unattainable quest to disappear.